 Man dead after Central Point standoff

 Jul.
-7—A police standoff with an armed man ended Thursday with the suspect taking his own life.
+8—A police standoff with an armed man ended Thursday with the suspect taking his own life.

 The man, identified as 29-year-old Dustin Michael Davis Jr., reportedly fired "multiple shots" at sheriff's deputies during a standoff that began at 2:27 a.m.
 Thursday with a domestic violence call in the 6000 block of Table Rock Road.